xbmc/repo-scripts/script.module.buggalo/README.md

 ==========
 To use this script you must do these things besides importing it.

-1. Choose whether to submit the collected data to a Gmail account or a private website containing buggalo-web.
+1. Choose whether to submit the collected data to an Email account or a private website containing buggalo-web.

-    *  To use a Gmail account set the buggalo.GMAIL_RECIPIENT to the full gmail.com address of the recipient.
+    *  To use an email account set the `buggalo.EMAIL_RECIPIENT` with a dict structure containing information about the recipient, the email server and the credentials.
+       ```python
+       buggalo.EMAIL_CONFIG = {"recipient":"youremail@gmail.com",
+                        "sender":"Buggalo <buggalo_account@gmail.com>", # example
+                        "server":"smtp.googlemail.com", # example for gmail
+                        "method":"ssl",
+                        "user":"buggalo_account@gmail.com",
+                        "pass":"yourpasswordforbuggalo_account"}
+       ```
+       You should use encrypted communication with the email server via smtp.
+For this option, the `method` has to be `ssl` and you have to give the username (`user`) and the password (`pass`), as in the example above.
+These are publicly visible and should therefore be used only for the smtp server and for nothing else (like e.g. for account login).
+This means, you have to create an email account for your addon to send the bug report emails.
+       Unencrypted login is also possible by setting the `method` to `default` and not giving the credentials.
+Most of the emails will be blocked by ISPs though for spam prevention.

-    *  To use a website set buggalo.SUBMIT_URL to a full URL where the collected data is submitted.
+    *  To use a website, set buggalo.SUBMIT_URL to a full URL where the collected data is submitted.

 2. Surround the code you want to be covered by this script in a